 - the date that the plan's obligations became fixed.

-- their annuity starting date was after July 1, 1986, and this method was used last year to figure the taxable portion;
+- their annuity starting date was after July 1, 1986, and on or before November 18, 1996, and the Simplified Method was used last year to figure the taxable portion;

 - their annuity starting date was after November 18, 1996, and BOTH of the following apply: